 3 Signs it's Time for an Oil Pressure Sensor Replacement

-The oil pressure sensor is an important automotive component.
-It senses your oil pressure and oil level, then relays this info to your car’s electronic control module (ECM).
+The oil pressure sensor is an important automotive component that senses your oil pressure and oil level, then relays this info to your car’s electronic control module (ECM).
 Oil pressure sensors go bad and eventually fail.
 When this happens, the dashboard light can become constantly illuminated.
-It can also cause an oil leak.
-If you keep driving your vehicle, you’ll cause significant damage to your engine.
+But this isn't something to ignore.
+It can cause an oil leak.
+And if you keep driving your vehicle, you’ll cause significant damage to your engine.
 Let’s take a closer look at the signs and what to do about a bad oil pressure sensor.

 1. Engine Oil Pressure Warning Light Stays On